How to detect React on any website

 How do I tell React 18 from 19?

-Only via the sourcemap-embedded `react/package.json` or the `React.version` runtime global.
+Only via the sourcemap-embedded `react/package.json` or the `React.version` runtime global when the package exposes it.
 The bundle output looks similar between majors.
-New-API presence (use() hook calls, form actions) in the reconstructed source also confirms 19+.
+New-API presence (`use()` hook calls, form actions, `useFormStatus`, `useActionState`) in the reconstructed source also confirms 19+.
+App Router sites running on `next@15` are React 19 by default; App Router sites on `next@14` are React 18.x.

 Does detecting React tell me the framework?

 No — React is the base.
-You need additional signals (`_next/static/`, `<astro-island>`, `#___gatsby`) to identify the framework on top.
-See the framework-detection guide for the full flow.
+You need additional signals (`_next/static/` for Next, `<astro-island>` for Astro, `#___gatsby` for Gatsby, `data-remix-` attributes for Remix) to identify the framework on top.
+See the [detect-framework-of-any-website](/how-to/detect-framework-of-any-website) guide for the full flow.

 Related